Witness and Action for Earth Care

 VTIPL has active and dedicated officers and board members who are committed to working with Vermont’s faith communities and individuals to take action on the climate crisis.
 Our network of members is growing (the faith community member list is posted on this website under Membership”, and individuals are also encouraged to join).
 If your faith community is not yet a member, please ask them to join!
 Together, we can take meaningful steps and have an impact.
 Global climate change is a moral and spiritual crisis; it is right that faith communities set an example and take an active leadership role in addressing it.

-VTIPL Officers and Staff
+VTIPL Board Members, Officers and Staff

 Richard Butz